joshman91/sam_api/sam/search.md

 3) There should only be one space (space = +) between each term and in between “AND” and “OR”

-4) Quick Search does not allow grouping
+4) Quick Search does not allow grouping however, advanced search allows for grouping

-5) When searching on samAddress.country, it can be entered as either a 2- or 3-character ISO-3166 codes.
+5) When searching on samAddress.country, it can be entered as either a 2- or 3-character ISO-3166 codes however 3-character ISO-3166 codes will be returned.